Why do we work so hard to be fair? Because scammers and predatory institutions work so hard not to be.

 Roger began developing SafetyDeed while leading a San Francisco nonprofit that helped entrepreneurs qualify for SBA-guaranteed loans.
 He attended MIT and Boston University and holds an MBA from Kellogg and a law degree from Georgetown.

-In 2014, Fast Company named Roger to its list of the 100 Most Creative People in Business for creating Food Cowboy, a technology company that helps food companies route surplus fresh produce in the supply chain to charities instead of to landfills.
+In 2014, Fast Company named Roger to its list of the 100 Most Creative People in Business for creating Food Cowboy, a technology company that helped food companies route surplus fresh produce in the supply chain to charities instead of to landfills.

 Mark is a cybersecurity expert who focuses on protecting financial institutions.
 He holds a B.S. in Aeronautics & Astronautics Engineering (MIT), an M.S. in Mechanical Engineering (MIT), and an MBA (American University).
 His designs are flying in the Bombardier CRJ-70, the Lockheed F-117 Stealth Fighter, and the F/A-18 E/F Super Hornet.
 They are also used to make V8.